 Reducing demand should be adopted as one of the strategies for meeting future water needs in the Treasure Valley.
-The capital costs of new supply may be reduced/delayed through the reduction of per capita demand.
+Capital costs associated with new supply may be avoided through the reduction of per capita demand.
 Addressing these issues is a multi-jurisdictional responsibility; therefore the Department should work in cooperation with water users and water providers to collaboratively develop incentives to reduce demand.

-- Use education to encourage conservation - Encourage conservation and efficient use of groundwater in all cases. - Encourage conservation and efficient use of surface water, where a viable/sensible opportunity exists, taking into consideration the benefits of incidental recharge. - Support efforts for retrofitting neighborhoods with pressurized irrigation - Encourage and support wastewater/gray water reuse - Encourage or support incentives for conservation - Develop guidelines for conservation programs - o Consider conservation requirements for new water appropriations
+- Use education to encourage conservation - Encourage conservation and efficient use of groundwater - Encourage conservation and efficient use of surface water, where a viable opportunity exists, taking into consideration the benefits of incidental recharge. - Support efforts for retrofitting neighborhoods with pressurized irrigation - Encourage and support wastewater/gray water reuse - Encourage or support incentives for conservation - Develop guidelines for conservation programs - Consider conservation requirements for new water appropriations

-Conversion of Water Use from Agriculture to DCMI
+Potential Conversion of Water Use from Agriculture to other Uses

-Urbanization has changed some water demand from agricultural irrigation to residential irrigation.
+Urbanization has changed some water demand from agricultural irrigation to residential irrigation and other uses.
 This trend is expected to continue into the future as additional growth occurs.
 The intent is to ensure irrigation water is available for residential use and irrigation entities continue to have a financial basis/protection of infrastructure.
 This is also beneficial because it reduces the amount of water that municipal water systems need to provide if domestic irrigation is provided through the canal systems.

-The following actions should be undertaken to ensure orderly transition of water use from agriculture to DCMI:
+The following actions should be undertaken to ensure orderly transition of water use from agriculture to DCMI and other uses:

-- Continue to support the use of surface water on those lands that convert from agriculture to DCMI utilizing the existing irrigation entities. - Support voluntary cooperative arrangements between irrigation entities and municipal providers to deliver surface water recognizing the longterm challenges associated with maintaining HOA-owned systems. - Encourage the use of Water Marketing to meet new DCMI needs including the use of rental pool and water supply bank
+- Continue to support the use of surface water on those lands that convert from agriculture to DCMI and other uses utilizing the existing irrigation entities. - Support voluntary cooperative arrangements between irrigation entities and municipal providers to deliver surface water recognizing the longterm challenges associated with maintaining HOA-owned systems. - Encourage the use of Water Marketing to meet current and future needs including the use of rental pool and water supply bank.

-Municipal Water Rights Act of 1996 (Two Choices)
+Municipal Water Rights Act of 1996

-The Municipal Water Rights Act of 1996 is a tool available to municipal water providers to secure water rights for growing municipal water demands based on anticipated future needs.
+The Municipal Water Rights Act of 1996 is an essential tool to meeting the goals of the TV CAMP.
+The reasonably anticipated future needs (RAFN) provision in the Act is a tool available to municipal water providers to secure water rights for growing municipal water demands based on anticipated future needs.
 The Act sets out a process through which municipal water providers can apply for and perfect water rights which may be needed over a longer time period than traditionally used for perfecting water rights.